benjamin-hodgson/benjamin-hodgson.github.io/drafts/2022-06-01-going-cubical.md

     asum [
-        -- if f is a lambda term, we can reduce it handleLam =<< assert #_Lam =<< whnf f, return a  -- otherwise, it’s stuck
+        -- if f is a lambda term, we can reduce it handleLam =<< assert #_Lam =<< whnf f, return a  -- otherwise, it's stuck
         ]
     where
         handleLam (_, b) = whnf $ instantiate1 x b